 Have you ever had to navigate a neighborhood or a city with street signs that are hard to read, or that you just can’t, see?
 That is what a warehouse with poor bin or area labeling looks like to your employees.
 Whether your organization is utilizing GPs Multi bin feature set, or if you just have locations within the warehouse and track at a site level, giving your team a logical roadmap is key to ensuring they can do their jobs quickly, efficiently, and with the minimum interruptions.
-In an upcoming blog you will see a deep dive into how to set up your warehouse for bins, in this session we are going to cover the bin labels themselves.
+In an upcoming article, you will see a deep dive into how to set up your warehouse for bins, in this session we are going to cover the bin labels themselves.

 Bin (area) labels need to hit three main targets to be successful in the warehouse; they must be durable, decipherable, and they need to be consistent.
 Today we will discuss the materials that bin labels should be printed on, the sizes and formats that work best, as well as where they are placed on the shelves themselves.
 While this will not be a comprehensive guide to bin labels, we hope it gives you an excellent starting point as your team prepares to take control of your inventory.